10 Best Things to Do on Salt Spring Island, BC

 Where to Stay on Salt Spring Island

-Salt Spring Island has some amazing accommodations to stay at, from rustic cabins and cottages in the forest or by the lake to established Airbnbs and guesthouses.
+Salt Spring Island has some amazing accommodations to stay at, from rustic cabins and cottages in the forest or by the lake to adorable B&Bs in Ganges and luxury country inns like Hastings House.

 Best Time to Visit Salt Spring Island